 21500.
-Darwinian Health. (=GNDR 21500) This seminar uses an evolutionary, rather than clinical, approach to understanding why we get sick.
-In particular, we consider how health issues (i.e., menstruation, senescence, pregnancy, menopause, diseases) can be considered adaptations rather than pathologies.
-We also discuss how our rapidly changing environments can reduce the benefits of these adaptations.
-J. Mateo.
-Autumn.
+Darwinian Health. (=GNDR 21500, HIPS 24300) This course uses an evolutionary, rather than clinical, approach to understanding why we get sick.
+In particular, we consider how health issues (e.g., menstruation, senescence, menopause, allergies) can be considered adaptations rather than pathologies and how, in our rapidly changing environments, these traits may no longer be beneficial.
+Autumn, 2009.
 (A)

-21800.
+21800/34300.
 Primate Behavior and Ecology. (=BIOS 23248, EVOL 37300) PQ: Completion of the general education requirement in the biological sciences.
-This course is the second of three in the Primate Biology and Human Evolution sequence (see also BIOS 23241 and 23253).
-This course explores the behavior and ecology of nonhuman primates with an emphasis on their natural history and evolution.
-Specific topics include methods for the study of primate behavior, history of primate behavior research, socio-ecology, foraging, predation, affiliation, aggression, mating, parenting, development, communication, cognition, and evolution of human behavior.
+This course explores the behavior and ecology of nonhuman primates with emphasis on their natural history and evolution.
+Specific topics include methods for the study of primate behavior, history of primate behavior research, socioecology, foraging, predation, affiliation, aggression, mating, parenting, development, communication, cognition, and evolution of human behavior.
 D. Maestripieri.
 Autumn.
 (A)